 The cleanliness of hospital environments, including bed sheets and patient gowns, plays a large role in the prevention of the spread of disease to hospital workers and other patients.
-To learn more about how bacterial pathogens are kept in check and the effectiveness of clinical laundry services in removing these bacteria, we asked Karen E. Michael, PhD candidate and an author of FEMS Microbiology Letters article “Clostridium difficile Environmental Contamination within a Clinical Laundry Facility in the USA”, to answer some pressing queries.
+To learn more about how bacterial pathogens are kept in check and the effectiveness of clinical laundry services in removing these bacteria, we asked Karen E. Michael, PhD and an author of FEMS Microbiology Letters article “Clostridium difficile Environmental Contamination within a Clinical Laundry Facility in the USA”, to answer some pressing queries.

 What is Clostridium difficile?

 C. difficile is a bacterial pathogen that is the number one cause of hospital-acquired diarrhea.
 If a person has a C. difficile infection (CDI), they may not show any symptoms or outward signs of infection but are able to shed the bacteria.
 People with C. difficile-associated diarrhea can shed up to one billion bacteria in each gram of stool.
 The symptoms of CDI are varied, with diarrhea as the most common symptom.
 CDI can result in fatal blood infections and the enlargement of the large intestine, a condition called toxic megacolon.

 What puts you at risk of acquiring C. difficile?